 Within a competitive job market, one way that employers try to stand out is with a robust offering of learning opportunities.
 Employees are no longer focused solely on a substantial compensation and benefits package - instead, they are seeking organizations that can provide room for them to grow and develop.

-Let’s break these down.
+Let’s break these employee development areas down.

-From continuing education to online self-led courses to conferences, there are a plethora of resources available to explore a specific skill set further or focus on new mastery.
+From continuing education to online self-led courses to conferences, there are a plethora of resources available to explore a specific skillset further or focus on new mastery.

 Company training budgets are typically dedicated to these programs, which include the following:

-General Training: This often looks like in-company training courses on feedback, leadership, or other technical courses needed for the job.
+General Training for Employees: This often looks like in-company training courses on feedback, leadership, or other technical courses needed for the job.
 They are usually heavy in theory, providing an employee with a solid foundation to then take out into the real world.
 Some courses offer workshop opportunities, which give employees the space to network internally and apply these new skills to hypothetical situations to understand how to handle these types of cases in the workplace.

-Formal Education: Formal education refers to learning programs that take place through a structured instruction program, such as a college course or a certification.
+Formal Education: Formal education refers to employee development learning programs that take place through a structured instruction program, such as a college course or a certification.
 These opportunities can be more expensive but are a great way to continue to develop an employee’s credentials, placing them as a thought leader inside the company.

-Informal Education: Informal education can take the shape of employee-led training sessions, TedTalks, or online learning programs.
+Informal Education: Informal education can take the shape of employee-led training sessions, TedTalks, or online employee development learning programs.
 It’s also as simple as one person sharing tips about how to navigate a new tool or software, or searching for something online when you don’t have the answer.
 This is an excellent way to expose employees to new skills and ideas at no cost

-Job Rotations: Job rotations help employees develop new interests and new skill sets by showing them how other facets of the company work.
+Job Rotations: Job rotation programs help employees develop new interests and new skill sets by showing them how other facets of the company work.
 By exposing them to new roles and teams, you can potentially help them find a position that best suits their skills and allows them to make a more substantial contribution to the company.

-Stretch Projects: Stretch projects can be either vertical or horizontal: working on projects for their level in a different swimlane, or taking on more upwards or downwards responsibilities to enhance leadership and management skills.
+Stretch Assignments and Projects: Stretch projects can be either vertical or horizontal: working on projects for their level in a different swimlane, or taking on more upwards or downwards responsibilities to enhance leadership and management skills.
 They allow employees to develop a greater understanding of how adjacent teams work or try on new responsibilities to prove that they are ready for a promotion.

-Both options offer more targeted interpersonal support to manage employee development and help achieve specific outcomes.
-Employees who receive either contribute with greater confidence, thereby empowering their team to work more effectively.Coaching: Coaching engagements are performance-driven, and usually work on a shorter timeline to help employees improve specific skill sets.
+Both options offer more targeted interpersonal executive support to manage employee development and help achieve specific outcomes.
+Employees who receive either contribute with greater confidence, thereby empowering their team to work more effectively.

 Performance assessments (both formal and informal) elicit a deeper understanding of both where an employee is and how to get them to where they need to be.
-They help organizations build a dialogue based culture, allowing team members to have open conversations about where they can continue to improve.
+They help organizations build a dialogue-based culture, allowing team members to have open conversations about where they can continue to improve.

 ▻ when an employee is doing well and should get additional opportunities to build new skills,